Pelvic Heaviness or Bulging? Understanding Pelvic Organ Prolapse

 pelvic floor physiotherapy significantly improves their symptoms, quality of life, and confidence.

-At Praxis Rehab, we work with you to:
+At Praxis Rehab Physiotherapy, we work with you to:

 ✅ Assess your pelvic floor